 Q & A with John Murphy

-John Murphy of Next Level Scouting talks about
+John Murphy of Next Level Scouting talks about the Draft

 By KEN CASTRO, Patriots Insider